Queensland Health provides free public hospital emergency care across the state

 least urgent.
 The triage system ensures that people most in need of care are treated first.
 Patients

-are seen in order of medical priority and not in order of arrival.
+are seen in order of medical priority and not in order of arrival at the hospital.

 Monthly emergency department information for